amirtabadkani/apps/README.md

-This web-based application has anlytical functions for weather analysis of a geographical location.
+This web-based application has analytical functions for weather analysis of a geographical location.